rust-lang/api-guidelines/src/future-proofing.md

 the additional bound.
 Deriving more traits from the standard library using the `derive` attribute is not a breaking change.

-The following traits should always be avoided in bounds on data structures:
+The following traits should never be used in bounds on data structures:

 - `Clone`
 - `PartialEq`